-Regular readers of our newsletter or Facebook will know that the whole team do love skiing in March and April, last season we all headed over to Tignes Val d'Isère, and this year we opted to head for the highest resort in Europe, the famous Val Thorens.
+Regular readers of our newsletter or Facebook will know that the whole team do love skiing in March and April, we all headed over to Tignes Val d'Isère and opted to head for the highest resort in Europe, the famous Val Thorens.

 Val Thorens is the mecca for snow lovers - with carving, off-piste, ski touring, snowpark, boardercross and télémark skiing, there really is something to suit everyone - the ski area is just so vast.

 You will find powder snow fields and perfectly groomed runs, wide cruisy slopes and plenty of off-piste opportunities.
 Val Thorens is an all-around resort for beginners and experienced skiers alike, whatever the ability level and preference!
 In our group, we had a real mix, and après was full of smiling faces from them all!

 Top Tip: For those who want to try off-piste skiing (do book a guide) for the very first time in Val Thorens, the Pierre Lory run is brilliant.
 For the more adventurous off-piste skiers, there is the famous Lac du Lou run, which has a challenging 1400m vertical drop.